OpenUDA/openuda-specifications/docs/OpenUDA-UDT-Lifecycle-Governance.md

 # 13. Governance Model

-The OpenUDA project maintains the official UDT specifications through its repository.
+The OpenUDA project maintains the official UD specifications through its repository.

 Changes SHOULD occur through: